viraj-s15/stock-trend-analysis/README.md

 # Stock Trend Analyzer

 ## Note:
-You are on the wrong branch, this is where I actively make changed and a number of things probably do not work.
+You are on the wrong branch, this is where I actively make changes here and a number of things probably do not work.
 Go back to the main branch and clone that one.

 ## Table of Contents